cervaens/crypto-portfolio/README.md

 2. Change into the project directory:
     `cd crypto-portfolio-api`
-3. Create a \`.env\` file from file example.env and change the vars accordingly, although only an infura key is needed to add all other vars can be kept as they are.
+3. Create a \`.env\` file from file example.env and change the vars accordingly, although only an infura key is needed to add.
+All other vars can be kept as they are.

 4. Run Docker Compose: